lemmingapex/ProjectEuler/Problem028/README.md

 f(i) = 4*i² + i + 1
 ```

-Now we can just add up all the terms; for every grid size from 1 to n.
+Now we can just add up all the terms; for every grid size from 1 to (n-1)/2.

 Also add one for the 1 in the center of the grid.